CDT mile 2590.6, miles hiked 29.6

 CDT mile 2457.3, miles hiked 24

-Seeing how we need to be to East Glacier on Sunday and preferably as early as we can be since it will be our last town stop before the end, we opted to cut off 17 miles and do the spotted bear alternate.
-Now the alternate in the map looks straight forward; drop down to junction walk down Spotted Bear River and walk up Pentagon Creek to switch back pass.
+Seeing how we need to arrive in East Glacier on Sunday and preferably as early as we can be since it will be our last town stop before the end, we opted to cut off 17 miles and do the spotted bear alternate.
+Now the alternate in the map looks straightforward; drop down to junction walk down Spotted Bear River and walk up Pentagon Creek to switch back pass.
 This pass will then take us to clack creek and down the backside to the CDT.

-After our long break we came to a remote forest service cabin and met a solo hiker out on a 2-week loop of the bob marshal wilderness.
+After our long break, we came to a remote forest service cabin and met a solo hiker out on a 2-week loop of the bob marshal wilderness.
 The guy had a .45 caliber revolver strapped to his chest, hello bearanoia.
 We chatted with him and then 3 USFS law dogs rode up on horses and towing 4 mules.
-They were on patrol and super nice guys we talked about hike and the area.
-The one ranger told us that 900 grizzly bears live between glacier national park, the Bob Marshall and Scapegoat wilderness areas.
+They were on patrol and super nice guys we talked about the hike and the area.
+The one ranger told us that 900 grizzly bears live in between Glacier National Park, the Bob Marshall, and Scapegoat Wilderness Areas.
 Man no wonder we see so much sign and already saw one.
-We bid our farewells and started our grind up to switchback pass.
+We bid our farewells and started our grind up to Switchback Pass.

-We passed over the switchback pass and dove down to the first water found for dinner.
-I fired up the stove, Tatu Jo hit the water and we both chowed down.
+We passed over Switchback Pass and dove down to the first water found for dinner.
+I fired up the stove, Tatu-Jo hit the water and we both chowed down.
 As soon as we were done the temperature dropped and we began to shiver, so we loaded up the packs and started back up the trail.
 We only made it about a mile and decided to camp.
-We are tucked into a grove of lodge pole pines and in the morning well drop down to rejoin the CDT.
+We are tucked into a grove of lodgepole pines and in the morning well drop down to rejoin the CDT.